 If FOSCs choose to obtain historic properties expertise through executing contracts with appropriate archaeologists, it is possible to go through a solicitation process that includes technical input and assistance from appropriate SHPOs and federal land management agency cultural resources specialists.
 Blanket Purchase Agreements may then be established with one or more companies or with one or more named individuals who may be activated during emergency response to serve as the FOSCs Historic Properties Specialist(s).
-See GRS for details.
+[Link to GRPs]